For many brands, customer loyalty is the primary ingredient of success. How can you encourage consumers to trust and stay with your brand?

 According to Forrester, regular clients go through the following three stages as they grow with a brand.

 Retention occurs when a buyer decides to stick with a brand.
 Surprisingly, however, it has been shown to rank low among entrepreneurs’ priorities.
 It’s only in recent years that the tables started turning.
 More and more business leaders are now boosting their retention marketing strategies after realizing that existing customers are indeed more important than prospective ones.
 A study by Harvard Business School demonstrated that a 5% upswing in retention rates could translate to 25% to 95% more profits.

 It wasn’t supposed to be jarring, but these figures, released by Bain & Company in collaboration with Harvard Business School’s W. Earl Sasser, startled business leaders and re-shaped their priorities.
-Now, brands’ customer retention strategies are in full swing in the hopes that they get to add more value to people’s lives with every transaction.
+Now, brands’ customer retention strategies are in full swing, such as those listed by digital marketing and ecommerce solutions provider MageMail.
+All these were developed in the hopes of adding more value to people’s lives with every transaction.

 The second stage: Enrichment